Commercial Fire Alarm Systems Explained

 How Does A Commercial Fire Alarm System Work?

-Various devices throughout the fire alarm system will detect the presence of smoke particles, heat, or hazardous carbon monoxide gas profiles and alert the control panel.
+The different components within a commercial fire alarm system all work in tandem, reporting to the control panel.
+Various devices throughout the fire alarm system will detect smoke, heat, or hazardous carbon monoxide and alert the control panel.
 The control panel will then sound an alarm and trigger a sprinkler system if one is installed and connected to the panel's outputs.

 Manual call points are also placed around the building and are activated by a person if they recognise the signs of a fire.
 Manual call points will alert the control panel, which will, again, trigger an alarm condition.
+In larger commercial environments, zoned manual call points allow occupants in specific areas of the building to raise the alarm independently, ensuring a rapid response.

 Audible and visual alarms are also used as part of a fire alarm system to alert people in the building if there is a fire, with the sole aim of getting people to evacuate and find a safe place away from any potential danger inside the building.

-Links to the Emergency Services
+Links To The Emergency Services

 Key Components Of A Fire Alarm System

-- Schools
+- Schools and educational institutions

 - Hospitals

-- Offices
+- Offices and business parks

-- Hotels
+- Hotels and hospitality venues

-- Supermarkets
+- Supermarkets and retail stores

 - Shopping centres

-- Restaurants
+- Restaurants and food service establishments

 Enhancing Fire Safety with False Alarm Reduction Technology